-Fourth year's Instalment with interest,....

-Leaving a balance of £8 15s. in hand to carry on the farm during the spring; but it is unnecessary to carry the account further; indeed I cannot do so without anticipating the real history of the person from which it has been taken, who has now a good stock of cattle, with his clearing doubled, and every prospect of good crops, besides a stack of hay of 10 tons, remaining over from last year, and only two more instalments to pay on his farm, when he will build himself a new house, in which to enjoy a comfortable competency for the remainder of his life.
+Fourth year's instalment with interest, .
+L.29 10 0 leaving a balance of L.8, 15s. in hand to carry on the farm during the spring; but it is unnecessary to carry the account farther; indeed I cannot do so without anticipating the real history of the person from which it has been taken, who has now a good stock of cattle, with his clearing doubled, and every prospect of good crops, besides a stack of hay of ten tons, remaining over from last year, and only two more instalments to pay on his farm, when he will build himself a new house, in which to enjoy a comfortable competency for the remainder of his life.

 So much for a small capital.
-But as I have recommended the country to such as have none, for the satisfaction and encouragement of emigrants of this class, I submit to their consideration the following instances of the success of sober, steady, industrious men, and, I ought to add, whose conduct and deportment had been decent, orderly, and moral, not to say religious; qualities, which I conceive essential to worldly prosperity, as I never yet knew an instance, (and I am no fanatic,) of a man succeeding in the world to an extent at all commensurate with his means, who paid little or no regard to the Lord's day, and who did not constantly attend his church.
+But as I have recommended the country to such as have none, for the satisfaction and encouragement of emigrants of this class, I submit to their consideration the following instances of the success of sober, steady, industrious men, and, I ought to add, whose conduct and deportment had been decent, orderly, and moral, not to say religious - qualities, which I conceive essential to worldly prosperity, as I never yet knew an instance, (and I am no fanatic,) of a man succeeding in the world to an extent at all commensurate with his means, who paid little or no regard to the Lord's Day, and who did not constantly attend his church.